jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 	* E&G claim that over the vast majority of a species' duration, there is little progressive change; what genetic changes occur drift back and forth in a random manner.
 	* "Evolutionary change resulting from natural selection [is] considered capable of tracking minor, short-term environmental variations, frequently in an oscillatory manner,  but having little long-term signficance."

+### Examples (p.
+35)
+* "Darwin's best examples of large scale morphological change within known species were primarily limited to [domesticated] plants and animals.
+In these cases, historical records going back several thousand years documented morphological changes as great as those that separate well-established species. "
+	* However, the artificial selection exerted by humans on domesticated organisms is significantly stronger than that expected in the natural world.
+	* "No examples are known of changes of this magnitude in natural populations within such a limited time [aka thousands of years, on the scale of human written language]."
+* Classic examples of change of allele frequencies in living populations
+	* Seasonal change in natural populations of the land nail (Cameron 1992)
+	* Change in color of the peppered moth *Biston betularia* (Kettlewell 1973)